-Name of the policy to be screened and description Is this an existing, revised or a new policy? (please append policy to the screening form) What is it trying to achieve? (intended aims/outcomes) Are there any Section 75 categories which might be expected to benefit from the policy?
+Name of the policy to be screened and description 10 days learning and development for Research Staff

+Is this an existing, revised or a new policy? (please append policy to the screening form)

+New - guidelines to be added as appendix\\\\\

+What is it trying to achieve? (intended aims/outcomes) To increase access to learning and development for research staff only.

+Are there any Section 75 categories which might be expected to benefit from the policy?
 If so, explain how.

+The University is an equal opportunities employer.
+All section 75 categories within research staff might expect to benefit from the policy

 Who initiated or wrote the policy?
+People & Culture.
+A similar policy has operated in the Faculty of MHLS since 2017.

 Directorate responsible for devising and delivering the policy?
+People and Culture